 How Do Blanks Work As Compared to Regular Bullets?

-To understand how blanks work, first we must clarify the difference between a bullet and a cartridge—two terms that are often confused.
+To understand how blanks work, and how they are different from real bullets, first we must clarify the difference between a bullet and a cartridge—two terms that are often confused.
 A bullet is the piece of a cartridge that flies forward in order to strike a target.
 Here’s a helpful illustration:

 The gray lump that’s labeled 1 is the bullet.
 Typically, these contain a lead core that’s enveloped in a harder metallic case.
 Bullets poke out from the top of a shell (2), which also houses gunpowder (3) or a similar substance.